 Representation for Knee Injuries

-If you’ve suffered a knee injury in a North Carolina automobile collision due to another driver’s negligence, you are entitled to compensation for the damages you’ve incurred.
-Maginnis Law’s lead personal injury attorney, T. Shawn Howard is experienced in handling complex cases including those involving victims who have suffered major knee injuries due to the negligence of another North Carolina driver.
+If you’ve suffered a knee injury in an automobile collision due to another driver’s negligence, you are entitled to compensation for the damages you’ve incurred.
+Maginnis Howard’s lead personal injury attorney, T. Shawn Howard has experience handling complex cases including those involving victims who have suffered major knee injuries due to the negligence of another North Carolina driver.